-- 412 2015). - 413 The decline of mass depletion coincided with a period of permanent cover by ice mélange and sea - 414 ice in the pro-glacial fjords and bays, starting in autumn/winter 2011.
-During several summers - before, including summer 2010/11, the sea ice in front of the glaciers drifted away and gave way to - several weeks with open water.
-During the years thereafter the continuous sea ice cover obstructed - 417 the detachment of frontal ice and facilitated frontal advance.
-The maximum terminus advance was - observed for HG glaciers, resulting in an increase of glacier area of 31.6 km2 from 2011 to 2013 and - 419 48.0 km2 from 2013 to 2016 (Table 6). - 420 Due to significant decrease in ice thickness the floating area on Hektoria and Green glaciers - increased significantly after 2011, covering in June 2013 an area of 19.8 km2 inland of the 2011 ice - front and in June 2016 an area of 62.1 km2 inland of the 2013 ice front, in addition to the frontal - 423 advance areas where the ice was almost completely ungrounded.
-Areas of floating ice, covering - some km2 in area, were observed on Evans Glacier and Crane Glacier.
-The areas of frontal advance - showed a similar temporal trend, with an increase from 3.7 km2 between 2011 and 2013 to 5.4 km2 - between 2013 and 2016 for Evans Glacier, and 5.0 km2 to 10.5 km2 for Crane Glacier. - Figure 8 shows the altitude dependence of elevation change (dh/dt) for four basins with large mass - deficits.
-The largest drawdown rate (19.5 m a-1) was observed on HG glaciers in the elevation zone - 429 200 m to 300 m a.s.l. during 2011 to 2013, with substantial drawdown up to the 1000 m elevation - zone.
-On Jorum Glacier the area affected by surface lowering extended up to 700 m elevation, with - a maximum rate of 5 m a-1.
-The drawdown pattern of Crane Glacier is different, with the zone of the - largest 2011 to 2013 drawdown rates (4.5 m a-1) commencing about 30 km inland of the front, - extending across the elevation range 500 m to 850 m, abating and shifting further upstream in 2013 - 434 to 2016.
-Scambos et al. (2011) observed an anomalous drawdown pattern on the Crane terminus - during the first few years after ice shelf collapse, very likely associated with drainage of a - 436 subglacial lake.
+The decline of mass depletion coincided with a period of permanent sea ice cover by ice mélange and sea ice in the pro-glacial fjords and bays, starting in autumn/winter 2011.
+During several summers before, including summer 2010/11, the sea ice in front of the glaciers drifted away and gave way to extended periodsseveral weeks with open water.
+During the years thereafter the continuous sea ice cover obstructed the detachment of frontal ice and facilitated frontal advance.
+The maximum terminus advance was observed for HG glaciers, resulting in an increase of glacier area of 31.6 km2 from 2011 to 2013 and 48.0 km2 from 2013 to 2016 (Table 6).

+Due to significant decrease in ice thickness the floating area on Hektoria and Green glaciers increased significantly after 2011, covering in June 2013 an area of 19.8 km inland of the 2011 ice front and in June 2016 an area of 62.1 km inland of the 2013 ice front, in addition to the frontal advance areas: 2011 to 2013, respectively 2013 to 2016, where the ice was almost completely ungrounded.
+Areas of floating ice, covering some km in area, were observed on Evans Glacier and Crane Glacier, increasing significantly between 2013 and 2016.
+The areas of frontal advance showed a similar temporal trend, with an increase of from 3.7 km between 2011 and 2013 and to 5.4 km between 2013 and 2016 for Evans Glacier, and 5.0 km and to 10.5 km for Crane Glacier.

+Figure 7-8 shows the altitude dependence of elevation change (dh/dt) for four basins with large mass deficits.
+The largest drawdown rate (19.5 m a-1) was observed on HG glaciers in the elevation zone 200 m to 300 m a.s.l. during 2011 to 2013, with substantial drawdown up to the 1000 m elevation zone.
+On Jorum Glacier the area affected by surface lowering extended up to 700 m elevation, with a maximum rate of 5 m a-1.
+The drawdown pattern of Crane Glacier is different, with the zone of the largest 2011 to 2013 drawdown rates (4.5 m a-1) commencing about 30 km inland of the front, extending across the elevation range 500 m to 850 m, abating and shifting further upstream in 2013 to 2016.
+Scambos et al. (2011) observed an anomalous drawdown pattern on the Crane terminus during the first few years after ice shelf collapse, very likely associated with drainage of a subglacial lake.

-4.2 Flow velocities, calving fluxes and mass balance by the mass budget method
+4.2 Flow velocities, calving fluxes and mass balance by the input/output mass budget method